-Design of the IT strategy
+Design of the IT Strategy

-Based on the IT vision and goals and aligned with the corporate strategy and business requirements, the IT strategy can be designed.
-The conceptual design requires a solid analysis of all areas involved, in order to establish a sophisticated understanding about the status quo as well as related strengths and weaknesses.
-Useful documents for the as-is analysis are, for example, process handbooks, IT organization charts, IT architecture plans, and requirement specifications.
-After all relevant information are collected and consolidated, the current status quo can be described and evaluated, serving as basis for the design of the to-be status of the IT.
-This target status incorporates, for example, the to-be application landscape, the planning of operating infrastructure, and decisions about insourcing- and outsourcing preferences (Hanschke, 2009).
+Based on the IT vision and goals and aligned with the corporate strategy and business requirements, the IT strategy can now be designed.
+The conceptual design requires a solid analysis of all areas involved, to establish a sophisticated understanding about the status quo as well as related strengths and weaknesses.
+Useful documents for the as-is analysis include, for example, process handbooks, IT organization charts, IT architecture plans, and requirement specifications.
+After all relevant information is collected and consolidated, the current status quo can be described and evaluated, serving as a basis for the design of the to-be status of IT.
+This target status incorporates, for example, the to-be application landscape, the planning of the operating infrastructure, and decisions about insourcing and outsourcing preferences (Hanschke, 2009).
 By comparing the as-is and the to-be state, strategic fields of action can be derived and underpinned with concrete measures, which are then brought together in a strategy implementation roadmap.
-This roadmap outlines the strategic priorities and serves as schedule for which IT projects needs to be realized by whom in what time.
-Moreover, the strategy development phase also incorporates the conception of a measurement toolkit, which entails metrics for all strategic objectives.
+This roadmap outlines the strategic priorities and serves as the schedule for which IT projects need to be realized by whom in what time frame.
+Moreover, the strategy development phase also incorporates the conception of a measurement toolkit, which details metrics for all strategic objectives.
 These metrics serve to measure implementation success.
-Depending on the scope and significance of the IT strategy, this phase also covers the design of necessary changes in the IT organization and processes.
+Depending on the scope and significance of the IT strategy, this phase also covers the design of necessary changes in IT organization and processes.
 Lastly, as every strategy needs a price tag, investment planning also belongs to the design phase.

-Implementation of the IT strategy
+Implementation of the IT Strategy

-Once the IT strategy is conceptualized, properly documented and released, the implementation can start according to the implementation roadmap.
+Once the IT strategy has been conceptualized, properly documented, and released, implementation can begin according to the implementation roadmap.
 The implementation phase is the action stage of the IT strategy lifecycle, where plans and concepts are executed in practice.
-This can be as complex as the design and is at least as important for the success.
+This can be as complex as the design and is at least as important for success.
 Besides the functional components of this phase (i.e., the execution of the strategic projects), change management is of major importance.
-As every change in strategy also means changes in requirements, expectations and probably qualifications of the employees involved, a benefit-oriented communication and targeted stakeholder management is necessary.
-Thus, resistance to change-inherent requirements can be minimized, and the willingness among the employees to support the strategy can be increased.
-Whereas there is a potpourri of literature and explicit knowledge on strategy development, insights regarding how to properly execute a strategy remain rather scarce.
-However, there are some key characteristics successful organizations share during their implementation (Limited, 2020):
+As every change in strategy also means changes in requirements, expectations, and probably the skills or qualifications of the employees involved, benefit-oriented communication and targeted stakeholder management are necessary.
+Thus, resistance to change-inherent requirements can be minimized, and willingness among the employees to support the strategy can be increased.
+While there is a potpourri of literature and explicit knowledge on strategy development, insights regarding how to properly execute a strategy remain rather scarce.
+However, there are some key characteristics that successful organizations share during their implementation (Limited, 2020):

-A clear and consistent communication of the IT vision to give employees a context behind the strategic decisions
+Clear and consistent communication of the IT vision to give employees a context behind the strategic decisions

-The transfer of decision-making to team-level in order to decrease bureaucracy and to increase empowerment
+The transfer of decision-making to team level to decrease bureaucracy and increase empowerment

-A focus on selected initiatives, as teams can better succeed when being allowed to focus on priorities
+A focus on selected initiatives, as teams can succeed better when being allowed to focus on priorities

-The provision of a change-friendly environment, for example, by offering collaboration tools
+The provision of a change-friendly environment, for example, by offering collaboration tools.

-Measurement of the IT strategy
+Measurement of the IT Strategy

-As IT strategy management is continual practice, it requires constant reviewing and updating of the strategy.
-The measurement of the IT strategy centers around the question “Did we get there?” and may influence behavior, validate decisions, or justify changes (Limited, 2020).
-Commonly, the categories of measurements are
+As IT strategy management is continuous, it requires constant reviewing and updating.
+The measurement of an IT strategy centers around the question “Did we get there?” and may influence behavior, validate decisions, or justify changes (Limited, 2020).
+Typically, the categories of measurements are:

-the performance (degree of target attainment)
+performance (degree of target attainment)

-the maturity (capability equipment of the organization to pursue the objectives)
+maturity (capability of the organization to pursue the objectives)

-the compliance (agreement with internal and / or external requirements)
+compliance (agreement with internal and / or external requirements).